 1. Capital Bikeshare, Washington, D.C.

-Capital Bikeshare operates in the core of the Washington, D.C. region, plus an outlying area of Montgomery County, Maryland.
+The successor to North America’s oldest bikesharing network, Capital Bikeshare has operated in the core of the Washington, D.C. region, plus parts of suburban Montgomery County, Maryland, since 2008.
 It’s administered by a Brooklyn-based private company called Motivate and receives supplementary funding from both the Federal Highways Administration and the Virginia Department of Rail and Public Transportation.
 Bikes are available year-round, 24 hours a day.

 Capital Bikeshare integrates well with the D.C. area’s public transit system – the largest bike share stations are located near Metro stations and major bus stops, making it easier for commuters to bike from residential neighborhoods to a transit line, where they can drop the bike and continue on their way.
 Unsurprisingly, Capital Bikeshare stations are also plentiful around central D.C.’s cultural and federal landmarks, and the organization markets heavily to out-of-town tourists.

-- Geographical Area Served: All of Washington, D.C.; all of Arlington and Alexandria, Virginia; Rockville and Gaithersburg, Maryland (non-contiguous with the rest of the system)
+- Geographical Area Served: All of Washington, D.C.; all of Arlington and Alexandria, Virginia; adjacent suburban areas of Maryland and Virginia

 - Member Usage Fees: First 30 minutes free, second 30 minutes $1.50, third 30 minutes $3, and then $6 for each subsequent 30 minutes.